Frank De Martini: Background

-De Martini was hired in 1993 to assess the damage to the building from the World Trade Center bombing.
+De Martini was born in March 31, 1952 to an Italian-American family.
+He was hired in 1993 to assess the damage to the building from the World Trade Center bombing.
 He later became the construction manager and was in charge of changing of indoor layouts such as wall removal and plumbing rearrangement at request by the occupants.
+In 2001, he and his wife had two children, Dominick and Sabrina and were living in Fort Greene, Brooklyn.

 Death

 Name panel S-27 at South Pool, National September 11 Memorial, where De Martini's name is located, along with other first responders.

-On September 11, 2001, De Martini and his colleagues Pablo Ortiz, Peter Negron, and Carlos da Costa, were at their offices on the 88th floor of the North Tower when American Airlines Flight 11 crashed into the building.
-De Martini and his coworkers had arrived early and were having coffee with De Martini's wife when the plane struck a few floors above them at 8:46 AM.
+On September 11, 2001, De Martini and his colleagues Pablo Ortiz, Peter Negron, Mak Hanna, and Carlos da Costa, were at their offices on the 88th floor of the North Tower when American Airlines Flight 11 crashed into the building.
+De Martini and his coworkers had arrived early and were having coffee with De Martini's wife, Nicole, when the plane struck a few floors above them at 8:46 AM.
 When the building was hit, all elevators stopped.
-De Martini and his colleagues worked to help free the people trapped inside the elevators.
+De Martini and his colleagues worked to help free the people trapped inside the elevators including Daria Coard.
 The men helped clear the entrance to one of the building's three stairwells and directed their fellow occupants to descend to safety.
 De Martini assured his wife he would follow her.
-However, the four men then began gathering tools to find and rescue people.
+However, the five men then began gathering tools to find and rescue people.

+On the 88th floor, they saved Coard, an elevator worker, and many Port Authority workers, including Joanne Ciccolello, Jim Connors, Patricia Cullen, Donald Di Domenico, Elaine Duch, Abdel Elgendy, Gerald Gaeta, Jeffrey Gertler, Donald Jodice, Joseph Light, Moses Lipson, Linda Martin, Gail Mitchell, Georgia Oppella, Judith Reese, Anita Serpe, Dorene Smith, Lila Speciner, Frank Varriano, and Gilbert Weinstein.
+Nicole also escaped with the group, along with Silverstein Properties workers who had offices on Floor 88.
+This included Roz Morris and a woman named Sylvia, who was with Morris.
+Another Silverstein Properties employee who was freed, Charles Magee, died in the attack after staying behind and helping people.

 They ascended to the 89th floor, and smashed through drywall next to a blocked door, allowing the occupants of that floor to escape.
-By that point, they had rescued 25–40 employees, including his wife Nicole De Martini.
+Varriano helped carry Lipson down the stairs, as he was 89, while Gertler and Serpe helped Reese, as she was asthmatic.
+Firefighters would tell Gertler and Serpe to escape so they could help Reese.
+Reese and those firefighters did not survive.

 De Martini, Ortiz, Hanna, Negron, and da Costa went upstairs, where they freed two more groups of people.
-These included a man on the 89th floor that De Martini directed Mak Hanna to carry down to safety.
+The first group, consisting of Rick Bryan, Raffaele Cava, Mike Charrio, Dianne DeFontes, Carmella Fischelli, Akane Ito, Nathan Goldwasser, Stephanie Manning, Harold Martin, Tirsa Moya, Ronald Scott, Robert Sibarium, Walter Pilipiak, and Yoshiharu Mori were near the stairwell.